-"Hold, hold !" cried Duncan, springing forward; "Huron, have mercy!
-Her ransome shall make these richer than any of thy people were ever yet known to be.22
+"Hold, hold!" cried Duncan, springing forward; "Huron, have mercy! her ransom shall make thee richer than any of thy people were ever yet known to be."

-"Magua is a red-skin; he wants not the beads of the pale-faces."
+"Magua is a red-skin; he wants not the beads of the pale-

+faces."

-Gold, silver, powder, lead-all that a warrior needs, shall be in thy wigwam; all that becomes the greatest chief."
+"Gold, silver, powder, lead-all that a warrior needs shall be in thy wigwam; all that becomes the greatest chief."